 The Ministry of Health has the responsibility/competence to coordinate the internal and external funding aimed at implementation of the strategy, through its Unit for international cooperation.
 An aim will be to avoid double funding or gaps in financing which could considerably slow down the implementation of the closely related activities in different sectors.

+The Ministry of Health has already committed to advocate for increasing the funding for health by increasing the public funding to 4% of the GDP in 2025 and reducing the out-of-pocket expenditures for health in 30% of the total health expenditure.
+The concrete actions and steps to achieve this increasing in public funding for health will be determined by the MoH in cooperation with the MoF in the near future.

 PART V: ACCOUNTABILITY, MONITORING AND EVALUATION